DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

     }
 ```

+Just put this code into the `Start` function for now.
 Now we do need to update the `turnCounter` value otherwise it will stay zero forever.
 We want to always increment `turnCounter` regardless of who's turn it is so we should increment the value **After** the `if` and `else` statement.

 ```csharp